10 FREE Ways to Market Your Business This Christmas

 5. User-Generated Content - Starbucks

 But the most impressive thing about their Christmas marketing is the buzz created with their user-generated content on Instagram.
 This is where people take photos of themselves with a Starbucks product and share on Instagram tagging Starbucks in.
 Starbucks can then choose to "regram" the photo.
 This means they get lots of free content.
-Is this something you could do, could you incentivise your purchases to post?
+Is this something you could do, could you incentivise your purchasers to post pictures of your products which they have purchased from you?

 6. Join forces